 What is included in that roast dinner also varies from household to household, cook to cook and region to region.
 And if you’re anything like me, one roast dinner to another!

 Traditionally a roast dinner will revolve around a joint of meat.
-This could be anything from a Sirloin of Beef or a shoulder of pork to a classic Roast Chicken or leg of lamb.
-There will be a gravy made from the meat juices and I include Yorkshire Puddings every single time.
+This could be anything from a Sirloin of Beef or a shoulder of pork to a classic Roast Chicken, perfectly brined Roast Turkey or leg of lamb.
+There will be a Gravy made from the meat juices and I include Yorkshire Puddings every single time.

 Of course vegetarians tend to be less inclined to serve a joint of meat so some kind of nut roast or wellington is quite a common substitute.